 - GIS software

-- ArcGIS and ArcView
+- ArcGIS Pro and Google Earth Pro

 - Microsoft Office

-- Word, Excel, PowerPoint and Access
+- Word, Excel, PowerPoint, and Access

 - PDF software